Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Simulation Details

 The crystal structure of HEWL\cite{Wilson1992} was taken from the RCSB Protein Data Bank (PDB code: 1HEL).
 The protonation states of ionizable amino acid residues were assigned with PDB2PQR\cite{Dolinsky2004} at pH 7.0 using the atomic partial charges and radii from the Amber force field, \cite{Cornell1996} giving a resulting net charge of +8 e on HEWL.
 Cubic electrostatic potential grids of length 96, 128, 160, 224, 352 and 480~\AA\ and grid spacing 1~\AA\ were created by solving the linearized Poisson-Boltzmann (PB) equation using the finite difference multigrid method implemented in APBS~1.4\cite{Baker2001} with an ionic strength of 5 mM, a solvent dielectric constant of 78.4, and a protein interior dielectric of 4.0.
 The dielectric interface was generated using a smoothed molecular surface and the potential at the boundary grid points was assigned using a multiple DH sphere model.
 Effective charges were calculated using the ECM module of SDA~7\cite{Gabdoulline1996,Martinez2015} by placing charge sites on the side chains of charged amino acid residues and the protein chain terminii.
 Potential grids describing electrostatic desolvation interactions were created using the make\_edhdlj\_grid module in SDA~7\cite{Martinez2015} following the parameterization described by Gabdoulline et al.\cite{Gabdoulline2009}

 The BD simulations were performed with a modified version of SDA 7 using a HEWL infinite dilution translational diffusion coefficient of 0.01232~\AA$^2\slash$ps and a rotational diffusion coefficient of $2.3057 \times 10^{-5}$~rad$^2 \slash$ps.
 Both diffusion coefficients were calculated with HYDROPRO \cite{Ortega2011}.
 During the BD simulations, the intersolute repulsive interactions were modelled using an excluded volume grid of spacing 1~\AA\, generated for the HEWL structure using a probe radius of 1.77~\AA.
-Any attempted BD steps that resulted in an atom of the other HEWL molecule entering this volume were rejected.
-A HEWL radius of 15~\AA, the radius of gyration calculated with HYDROPRO,\cite{Ortega2011} was used to describe the low dielectric cavity of the protein in the DH model.
+Any attempted BD steps that resulted in an atom of the other HEWL molecule entering this volume were rejected and repeated with different random numbers.
+A HEWL radius of $a^{DH} = 15$~\AA, the radius of gyration calculated with HYDROPRO,\cite{Ortega2011} was used to describe the low dielectric cavity of the protein in the DH model.
+Due to the similarity of the radius obtained from X-ray scattering and from hydrodynamic measurements\cite{GarcadelaTorre2001, Ortega2011}, also $a^{HI} = 15$~\AA\ was used.